The Fallen Man

-The Fallen Man is the twelfth crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by Tony Hillerman, first published in 1996.
+The Fallen Man is a crime novel by American writer Tony Hillerman, the twelfth in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1996.

 A group of mountain climbers discover a corpse on Shiprock.
 Retired Joe Leaphorn and Acting Lieutenant Jim Chee work together, as Leaphorn recalls an old missing person case.
 Captain Largo is concerned with the theft of cattle, which case introduces Officer Bernadette Manuelito.

 Plot summary

 In late fall, three climbers who scaled Shiprock find a corpse, a skeleton in climber's gear, on a nearly inaccessible shelf just below the peak.
 Acting Lieutenant Jim Chee is trying his hand at administration of the special investigations unit.
 Captain Largo is pressing them to work on cattle thieving.
 Joe Leaphorn, retired five months earlier, cautiously approaches Chee with his memory of a missing person case from eleven years before, never solved.
 Hal Breedlove is a likely candidate, as he was mountain climber always seeking challenges, and Shiprock is a most challenging climb.
 It is Hal, which news Chee brings to Hal's widow Elisa on their ranch near Mancos, Colorado.
 The couple and her brother Eldon Demott had been celebrating their fifth wedding anniversary and Hal's birthday on a trip to the reservation, including Canyon de Chelly.
 She inherited the ranch once he was declared dead; Hal got full ownership of it on his thirtieth birthday, just before he disappeared.

 Chee is engaged to marry Janet Pete, but they have a dispute arising from John McDermott, her former boss and lover.
 Chee turns his focus to mastering the administrative duties of his job.
 Rookie officer Bernadette Manuelito is taking initiative on the cattle rustling problems; she asks Lucy Sam to watch and record events near her hogan.
 Lucy uses the format her late father used in his ledgers, which were started before 1985.
 Manuelito figures out that Dick Finch, the cattle brand inspector and a law man himself, is the most likely suspect.